Health Insurance for Cancer

 Depending on your needs, you may or may not need more than one type of treatment.

-While Medicare can cover hospital care, diagnostic testing and imaging, some of the costs of GP and specialist visits,3Australian Government Department of Health and Aged Care – What Medicare covers there are limits to what Medicare covers in regard to cancer treatment.
+While Medicare can cover hospital care, diagnostic testing and imaging, some of the costs of GP and other specialist visits, there are limits to what Medicare covers in regard to cancer treatment.

-If chemotherapy, radiotherapy and drugs such as antinauseants and immunostimulants are being used as part of your cancer treatment, the Pharmaceutical Benefits Scheme (PBS) might reduce or cover the cost of prescribed medications.4Australian Government Department of Health and Aged Care, The Pharmaceutical Benefits Scheme – Efficient Funding of Chemotherapy Program
+If chemotherapy, radiotherapy and drugs such as antinauseants and immunostimulants are being used as part of your cancer treatment, the Pharmaceutical Benefits Scheme (PBS) might reduce or cover the cost of prescribed medications.

-With certain medications or services provided outside of hospitals, there may be a ‘gap’ or an amount you have to cover yourself.5Australian Government Department of Health and Aged Care – Out of pocket costs Always ask your health provider about these costs ahead of time so that you’re prepared for the bill.
+With certain medications or services provided outside of hospitals, there may be a ‘gap’ or an amount you have to cover yourself.
+Always ask your health provider about these costs ahead of time so that you’re prepared for the bill.

 What extra benefits might I get from Private Health Insurance?